Digital

 25_11_2021-006

-Our General Vegetable Production (GVP) program is an online learning platform developed to train our teams, farmers, agricultural-input retailers, students, and extension workers.
-The platform is available in Bahasa, Bengali, English, Filipino, French, Myanmar, Hausa, Khmer, Hindi, Odia, Swahili, and Thai.
+Our web-based General Vegetable Production (GVP) program offers certification courses tailored to farmers, agricultural input retailers, students, and extension workers.
+The GVP program is available in Bahasa, Bengali, English, Filipino, French, Myanmar, Hausa, Khmer, Hindi, Odia, Swahili, and Thai.
 All of the GVP courses are self-paced.

 The GVP program includes the following certification courses: